Tax-Season Phishing: How Fake CRA Emails Target Canadian Businesses

 Awareness is the first layer, but it shouldn’t be the only one.
 Businesses that weather tax-season phishing well also have:

-- Multi-factor authentication, so a stolen password isn’t enough on its own.
+- Multi-factor authentication, so a stolen password isn’t enough on its own — including on your CRA and banking logins.
+Our guide on rolling out MFA covers it.

 - Email filtering that catches most malicious messages before staff ever see them.